appbaseio/reactivesearch/content/docs/analytics/popular-suggestions.md

 ## Overview

 Providing suggestions helps users type longer queries, a good suggestion ensures the best results.
-It is easy to build an auto-complete experience with appbase.io but <strong>query suggestions</strong> allows you to display more specific and popular suggestions.
+It is easy to build an auto-complete experience with appbase.io but <strong>popular suggestions</strong> allows you to display more specific and popular query suggestions.

-We extract query suggestions from the Appbase analytics and store them in a separate index named `.suggestions`.
+We extract popular suggestions from the Appbase analytics and store them in a separate index named `.suggestions`.
 We populate this index on a daily basis so that your users will see fresh and relevant suggestions at all the times.
-Below is the representation of how a query suggestion is stored.
+Below is the representation of how a popular suggestion is stored.

 ```json
 {